shanect7/video-game-tittle-screen-design/README.md

 `background-repeat:`
 This property determines if a background image should repeat over and over again across the screen.
 (This is more visible within immages that are small)

 While our background image will likely not repeat, it would still be good to ensure it doesn't.
-Luckily, a property for <ins>**no repeat**</ins>ing does exist.
+Luckily, a property for <ins>**no-repeat**</ins>ing does exist.

 To fix this,
 Answer: (Will remove once students see this, just here for my use)